christianLugo5/school/README.md

 # school
-This is a API in Java using Springboot, hibernate, spring hateoas
+This is a API in Java using Springboot, Hibernate, Spring Hateoas.

+This project is not complete.